paulfitz/sheetsite/README.md

   output_file: _data/directory.json
 ```

+The file should have two stanzas, `source` specifying where to get
+data from, and `destination` specifying where to put it.
+This
+examples reads private google spreadsheet and saves it as
-You could now build a static website from that `.json`, see http://jekyllrb.com/docs/datafiles/
+`_data/directory.json`.
+You could now build a static website from
-for how (this is where the name of sheetsite comes from).
+that `.json`, see http://jekyllrb.com/docs/datafiles/ for how (this is
+where the name of sheetsite comes from).

 Other formats supported as destinations are `.xlsx` and `.xls`.
 You can also read
 from a local spreadsheet: